We promise you won't make a better investment.

 Among Virginia public universities only W&M guarantees no in-state tuition increases for the four years of a student's undergraduate education.

-W&M boasts the second-highest four-year graduation rate among public universities in the United States, according to Money.
+W&M boasts the second-highest four-year graduation rate among public universities in the United States.

 Source: U.S. Department of Education College Navigator